edenchiang/PlayWithDataFoundry/examples/ESP32-Cam_POST_image_to_DF/README.md

 ## FAQ

-* Q. What is the whole uploading process? \
+* Q. What is the whole process to upload with USB-to-UART module? \
     A. The process is : \
         -> On ESP32-Cam, connect IO0 to GND \
         -> Press RESET button of ESP32-Cam \